alt-romes/alt-romes.github.io/posts/2024-03-09-calling-haskell-from-swift.md

 repository](https://github.com/alt-romes/haskell-x-swift-project-steps) where
 each commit matches a step of this tutorial.
 If in doubt regarding any step, check the matching commit to make it clearer.
-Additionally, I'm writing a build tool and libraries to facilitate the interoperability between Haskell and Swift at [haskell-swift](https://github.com/alt-romes/haskell-swift).

 This write-up has been cross-posted to [Well-Typed's Blog](https://well-typed.com/blog/).